 Share Hope: How John Rambo Uses the Mental Health Warrior Challenge Coin to Help Others

 Rambo, like me, has faced his own mental health struggles.
-Over time, we’ve become sounding boards for each other — sharing Warrior tips and strategies to stay strong.
+Over time, we became sounding boards for each other — sharing Warrior tools to stay strong.

 But today was different.
 Today, he looked deeply troubled.